 In the picture, arachidonic acid is shown to indicate the location of the cyclooxygenase site; Tyr 385 is the catalytic tyrosine residue.
-The tyrosine is connected to the heme in the peroxidase site via a short stretch of just three amino acid residues, which reportedly act as the electron conduit between it and the heme.
+The tyrosine is connected to the heme in the peroxidase site via a short stretch of three amino acid residues, which reportedly acts as the electron conduit between it and the heme.

 Priming of the tyrosine 385 radical, and mode of action of acetaminophen

 The activation of tyrosine 385 starts with the oxidation of heme by prostaglandin G2 or another hydroperoxide (ROOH).
 The oxidized heme then obtains one electron from tyrosine 385 via the conduit shown in the preceding slide, thereby activating it; another electron is presumably obtained from glutathione (not shown).
 Acetaminophen intercepts the activation of tyrosine 385 by reducing heme itself.